The environment is the cornerstone upon which Sun Peaks exists.

 Numerous policies have been instituted, followed, and upgraded to protect water resources, conserve water use, and ensure the quality of wastewater treatment.
 By any measures of water use, and water conservation practices Sun Peaks is undoubtedly the most water efficient community in British Columbia!

 - In 2002, the mandate was updated to require the use of dual flush (3/6L) or single flush (4L) toilets in all new developments.
 These toilets have been widely used in Australia and Europe (but not North America) for over a decade; Sun Peaks is the first community in North America to mandate their use.
-All toilets in Sun Peaks Resort Corporation owned buildings are upgraded with dual flush toilets and water free urinals.
+All toilets in Sun Peaks Resort LLP owned buildings are upgraded with dual flush toilets and water free urinals.

 - The resort’s utility company also sponsored a toilet replacement program, and distributed low flow fixtures to all water customers.